LinSijie/DizasterX/WebApp/README.md

 `UrlConcat.js` is a component which concatenate URLs and fetch data.
 Not finished.

-`DataExtract.js` is a component which extract key information from the data.
-To Do

 `WrappedList.js` is a component which display the searching result.
-It receive data from `DataExtract.js`.
 To Do